Skip to content

 SIEM export pipelineCross-domain correlation and long-term incident analysis

-• Minimize use of primitive roles (Owner, broad Editor patterns)
+• Stop using primitive roles (Owner, broad Editor bindings) as a convenience shortcut

-• Use group-based access over direct user bindings where possible
+• Prefer group-based access over direct user bindings — it’s easier to manage and audit

-• Separate human admin identities from workload identities
+• Maintain clear separation between human admin identities and workload service accounts

-• Enforce approval process for privileged role grants
+• Enforce an approval process for any privileged role grants

 IAM CheckWhat to Look ForAction

-Service account sprawlUnclear ownership and role purposeTag ownership and reduce role scope
+Service account sprawlUnclear ownership and ambiguous role purposeTag ownership and progressively reduce role scope

-Key hygiene issuesOld or unused service-account keysRotate/revoke and prefer keyless patterns
+Key hygiene issuesOld or unused service account keysRotate and revoke; prefer Workload Identity Federation for keyless patterns

-• Enable required Cloud Audit Logs at org/folder/project scope
+• Enable required Cloud Audit Logs at the appropriate scope — org, folder, or project — for Admin Activity and Data Access events

-• Define retention periods aligned with policy/regulatory needs
+• Define retention periods that align with your policy and regulatory requirements

 SignalInterpretationFollow-up

-Sudden drop in auth/admin eventsIngestion or configuration driftValidate sinks and logging policies immediately
+Sudden drop in auth or admin eventsIngestion or configuration driftValidate sinks and logging policies immediately

 Missing events for privileged operationsCoverage gap in audit configurationCorrect log type enablement and re-verify

-High delay between event and availabilityPipeline latency issueTune routing and processing path
+High delay between event time and availabilityPipeline latency issueTune routing and processing path

-• Document every exception with owner and expiry date
+• Document every exception with a named owner and an expiry date — undocumented exceptions become permanent

 AreaHigh-Risk PatternBaseline Expectation

-VPC FirewallBroad internet ingress to internal servicesExplicit allow rules only for required sources/services
+VPC FirewallBroad internet ingress rules to internal servicesExplicit allow rules only for required sources and services

-Admin Access PathsDirect broad admin access from public internetControlled access with strict identity and network controls
+Admin Access PathsDirect broad admin access from the public internetControlled access with strict identity verification and network controls

-Cloud StoragePublic bucket by default behaviorPublic access disabled unless approved exception
+Cloud StoragePublic bucket access enabled by default or accidentallyPublic access disabled at org policy level unless documented exception

-Inter-project ConnectivityUntracked trust paths across projectsDocumented and reviewed connectivity policies
+Inter-project ConnectivityUntracked or undocumented trust paths between projectsDocumented and periodically reviewed connectivity policies

 Exception AttributeRequired Value